Dancing with the Stars (American TV series): 100th episode

-The judges also presented a countdown of their choices for the top 10 perfect-scoring dances of the 1st 5 seasons.
+The judges also presented a countdown of their choices for the top 10 perfect-scoring dances of the first five seasons.
 Their choices were:

 200th episode

 In season 11, viewers were allowed two votes per day on the DWTS website to vote for their favorite out of 30 given choices.
-On October 25, 2010, a countdown of the Top 10 voted for dances on the show was reported to celebrate the following week when the 200th show would be.
+On October 25, 2010, a countdown of the Top 10 voted-for dances on the show was reported to celebrate the following week when the 200th show would be.

-On the actual 200th show, several dances were performed again on the show and six of the past fan favorites came back to judge; Helio Castroneves, Emmitt Smith, Drew Lachey, Kelly Osbourne, Gilles Marini, Mel B, and more.
-The couples re-created their most memorable routines on the 200th episode; Kristi Yamaguchi and Apolo Ohno served as team captains for the team dances.
+On the actual 200th show, several dances were performed again on the show and six of the fan favorites return to judge; including Helio Castroneves, Emmitt Smith, Drew Lachey, Kelly Osbourne, Gilles Marini, and Mel B. The couples re-created their most memorable routines on the 200th episode; Kristi Yamaguchi and Apolo Ohno served as team captains for the team dances.
 Yamaguchi's team consisted of Rick & Cheryl, Kyle & Lacey and Bristol & Mark, while Brandy & Maksim, Jennifer & Derek and Kurt & Anna were on Ohno's team.
-On the results show of November 2, some awards were given out to past celebrity contestants and professionals.
+On the results show of November 2, some awards were given out to former celebrity contestants and professionals.

 300th episode

-The 300th episode took place on the week 9 results show of season 16.
+The show's 300th episode was on the week 9 results show of season 16.
 Twenty-two professional dancers who had appeared on the show, both past and present, performed an opening number choreographed by Jason Gilkinson.
-Past pros who performed were Chelsie Hightower, Dmitry Chaplin, Louis Van Amstel, and Anna Trebunskaya.
+Former pros who performed were Chelsie Hightower, Dmitry Chaplin, Louis Van Amstel, and Anna Trebunskaya.
 Kellie Pickler and Derek Hough danced their "Argentine tango" as the week's encore.
 However, the top 10 dances were not revealed, nor were the achievements.